 I am not in any way trying to downplay suicide, it is a very important issue to be aware of.
 If you think someone you love might be considering suicide, here are some warning signs to watch out for and a number you can call at the Suicide Prevention Lifeline.

 However, I do feel it is important not to panic or jump to conclusions.
 In those with mild to moderate depression, common symptoms are: fatigue, irritability, lack of interest or pleasure in things they once enjoyed (even sex), feelings of guilt or inadequacy, inability to concentrate or focus, restlessness, sleeping too much or too little, difficulty performing daily tasks, eating too much or too little, and general sadness or hopelessness.
-In postpartum depression, there may also be a difficulty bonding with the baby.
+In postpartum depression, there may also be a difficulty bonding with the baby, and it can be really hard to talk about depression and ask for help!

 How can you help if someone you love has Depression?